 This haptic feedback is crucial for action games, as it presents a convenient way to get the feeling of how far you’re moving your virtual stick without the help of on-screen indicators.

 What Is The Steam Controller Good For?

 You may love it or you may hate it, but whatever the case, you just can’t deny that the Steam Controller is quite an oddball.
 It doesn’t seem to have a definite place among your gaming peripherals, especially when you can use your console’s controller on your PC – provided that you own a console, that is.

 And if you don’t own a console, does the Steam Controller offer anything substantial over the Xbox One controller or the DualShock 4?

 Well, the Steam Controller’s greatest strength (and ironically, its greatest weakness) are those recognizable trackpads.
-Namely, while they make the controller work much better as a substitute for keyboard and mouse controls, they are also less precise and less comfortable to use in action games.
+Namely, while they make the controller work much better as a substitute for keyboard and mouse controls, they are also less precise and a bit uncomfortable to use in action games.

 Now, the haptic feedback does do its part, so using the trackpads doesn’t feel the same as using virtual sticks on a phone or a tablet.
 But sadly, even so, the experience just doesn’t compare to having actual physical analog sticks under your thumbs.

 And then there’s the button layout.
 Naturally, Valve had to move the face buttons and the single analog stick to the lower middle of the controller in order to make room for the massive trackpads.
 This layout can take some time getting used to, since it is quite different from the conventional controller button layouts.

 However, before passing judgment, we should note that the Steam Controller is also highly customizable, which, combined with the trackpads, simply makes this particular controller the best KB&M substitute there is – especially if we’re talking about games that don’t actually support controllers.